marinhodomingosm/post-stroke-aphasia-risk-analysis/github-pages/src/index.md

 ## Our Main Objective

-**Investigate the prevalence and impact of potentially inappropriate medications (PIMs) and polypharmacy in stroke survivors (especially those with aphasia) by identifying high-risk prescribing patterns, exploring links to the underdiagnosed mental health conditions, and evaluating how these factors might be related to hospital readmissions.**
+**Investigate the prevalence and impact of potentially inappropriate medications (PIMs) and polypharmacy in stroke survivors (especially those with aphasia) by identifying high-risk prescribing patterns, exploring links to the underdiagnosed mental health conditions, and quantifying how these factors relate to hospital readmissions.**